California Food Delivery Accident Attorneys

 Postmates

 Postmates, Inc. has a liability insurance policy of $1 million for its drivers.
-However, Postmates drivers must be insured for their automobiles to make deliveries.
+However, Postmates drivers must be insured for their automobiles when making deliveries.
 Suppose the driver’s insurance policy does not cover damages incurred by a third party.
 In that case, Postmates’ liability insurance coverage kicks in to pay the balance of the damages to the third party.

 Postmates offers its drivers accidental occupational liability coverage.
-This insurance is like worker compensation insurance coverage.
-Driving while delivering for the company, medical expenses incurred are covered up to $50,000.
+This insurance is like workers’ compensation insurance coverage.

 Workers' Compensation